Kavender/portfolio/tech_interview_assistant/README.md

 - **DataService**: Handles data management functionality
 - **JobTrackingService**: Handles job tracking and metrics

-### Jobs Directory

-The system now includes a dedicated jobs directory for job-related functionality:

-- **main_agentic_flow.py**: Implements the main workflow as a class
-- **run_incremental_update.py**: Handles incremental updates with enhanced error handling

-## Installation and Setup
+## General Setup

 ### Environment Setup

 1. Fork and clone this repository
+2. Create a Python virtualenv and activate it (e.g. `pyenv virtualenv 3.11.1 tech-interview-assistant`, `pyenv activate tech-interview-assistant`)
-2. Set up a virtual environment using one of these methods:
+3. Install dependencies using one of these methods:

    **Option 1: Using Poetry (recommended)**
    ```bash